 Beach + Sightseeing#

 June or September.
-Water is warm enough for swimming, city isn’t impossibly hot.
+Water warm enough for real swimming, city not impossibly hot.
+The Athenian Riviera beaches are 30 minutes from the Acropolis by tram.

 Photography#